"You know," she says, pointing toward the familiar hulk of the Pentagon, the construction of which began, eerily enough, on

 "I would say that the thing that has helped me most is an

 ethical underpinning," Eakle says.
 "Ethics are everything.
 If you can't lead ethically, morally, you have no future."
 She looks away for a moment.
 "The best piece of advice that anyone handed me as I was going off to be a group commander came from Gen.

 Tony Robertson, who was a four-star.
 He said to me, 'I only ask you to do one thing for me -- promise you'll take good care of

+the troops.'"
 I sit with Cribbs for a while after Eakle returns to her conference.
 Our conversation turns to September 11.
 Cribbs was working in the Pentagon that morning.

 "You know," she says, "there was this guy who used to walk up and down the halls of the Pentagon and hand out candy.
 I had no clue who he was.
 I can't tell you how many pieces of candy he handed me over the last 2 1/2 years.
 You'd pass him in the hall and he'd just stick out his hand."